spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

    ![A view of the cluster profile update widget displaying a new packs versions but changes that require the user's input.](/profiles_cluster-profiles_modify-cluster-profiles_new-version-notifcation-changes-required.webp)

 6. Click on the **Apply Changes** button to apply the updates to the profile.
-If have changes that require your attention then click on the **Review changes in Editor** button to start the review process.
+If there are changes that require your attention, click on the **Review changes in Editor** button to start the review process.

 7. The differential editor will display the changes between the current YAML configuration and new incoming YAML changes.
 The left side of the editor displays the current configuration.
 The right side displays the new pack